tergite/tergite-autocalibration/docs/developer-guide/reanalysis.md

 acli start --re-analyse "out/2025-07-28/16-51-33_ro_amplitude_three_state_optimization-SUCCESS" -n qubit_01_spectroscopy
 ```

 Will do the same thing.
-The data will be copied to a new folder together with a new `autocalibration.log` together with the re-analysis output.
+The data will be copied to a new folder in your default data directory (usually `"out"`), together with a new `autocalibration.log` and the new re-analysis output (figures, etc).

 It is also possible to directly specify the name of the measurement folder, like so:
 ```